pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ## In the End

-Congratulations on building both CMS web application, the OAuth client-server, and deploy the infrastructure!
-Now if everything works perfectly, you would see the "Login with Github" button shown and click it would redirect to the Github login pages.
+Congratulations on building both CMS web application, the OAuth client-server, and also deploying the infrastructure!
+Now if everything works perfectly, you should see the **Login with Github** button and clicking it would redirect to the GitHub login page.

 ![OAuth Client Server](./oauth-client-server.jpg)